LiveSplit/LiveSplit.AutoSplitters/README.md

 If you implemented an Auto Splitter and want to add it to the Auto Splitters that are automatically being downloaded by LiveSplit, feel free to add it to the [Auto Splitters XML](./LiveSplit.AutoSplitters.xml).
 Just click the link, click the icon for modifying the file and GitHub will automatically create a fork, branch and pull request for you, which we can review and then merge in.

+**Any kind of abuse in an Auto Splitter will result in an immediate ban.**

 ## Additional Resources

 - [Speedrun Tool Development Discord](https://discord.gg/N6wv8pW)